22f3000774/vehicle-parking-app/README.md

 ## Additional Notes

-- Passwords are securely hashed using Werkzeug’s security methods.
 - Database used is SQLite for easy local development; can be extended to other DBs.
 - The API endpoint `/api/lots` is available (admin only) for fetching parking lot data in JSON format.
 - For charts, Chart.js with plugins is used to provide interactive visualizations.